wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-power-automate/includes/2-run-winautomation-processes-power-automate.md

-After you have created your automation process in WinAutomation, you can run it from a flow in Power Automate through UI flows, either attended or unattended.
+After you have created your automation process in WinAutomation, you can run it from a flow in Power Automate through desktop flow, either attended or unattended.

 1. Create a new desktop UI flow.
 1. Delete the default first step of **Record app**.